agashe/SigmaPHP-DB/docs/Migrations.md

         <tr>
             <td>comment</td>
             <td>
-                Add a comment to the table.
+                Add a comment to the table
             </td>
         </tr>
         <tr>